dpsanders/hands_on_julia/installing.md

 [IJulia](https://github.com/JuliaLang/IJulia.jl) is a Julia interface for the [Jupyter (formerly IPython) notebook](http://ipython.org/) that we will use extensively.

-To install it, you first need to install IPython itself.
+##

+First you must install IPython itself.
+[Currently, the parts of IPython which are not directly related to Python are being separated out into a package called Jupyter.]
 The simplest way to do so is to install the free [Anaconda Python distribution](http://continuum.io/downloads), which includes IPython, the `matplotlib` plotting library, and many other useful Python packages.

 If you prefer something more lightweight, you can use `pip` (an installer for Python packages):